 In fourth grade, students continue to develop self-identity, deepening their thought process as they engage with social studies and ponder their own development.
 They use what they have learned to create a well-rounded understanding of who they are becoming.
 They begin to analyze aspects of identity as constants and variables.
-They then move into a deeper study of the Chicano Movement, going from the high school and immigration issues of the 1960s, to the current college-level struggles such as the DREAM Act and the actions students continue to make.
+They move into a deeper study of the Chicano Movement, going from the high school and immigration issues of the 1960s to the current college-level struggles such as the DREAM Act.
 Students expand their understanding of their place in the world as they broaden their learning to the international scene, noticing how citizens and governments interact and influence each other.